mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 25.11.2020
+* New polynom root finding method according to eigenvalues and Luaguerre's method
+* New function root finding method (newton raphson, brent)
+* Introduced TComplex and some functions

 Date 13.11.2020
 * Experimental: Added a plot command option in the matrix IDE viewer.
 * Updated CPUID checks to a new scheme (with more options)